rafaelaudy/rafaelaudy.github.io/_posts/simple-angular-2-app.md

 ```

 Let's point out some interesting bits of this component:
-* Selector: This is how you are going to 'activate' your componen in the html.
+* Selector: This is how you are going to 'activate' your component in the html.
 In this case you can use <my-app> on the html.
 * Template: Quite easy, just the HTML that is going to be inserted when this component is used.
 You can also specify a templateUrl.
 * Directives: Kind of a dependency injection.
 You have to pass an array with all the other components that you are going to use.
     The FORM_DIRECTIVES is an array of common components used in forms (duh).
 You have to add it if you want to use two-way data binding for example.